artifacthub/hub/README.md

 Feel free to ask any questions on the #artifact-hub channel in the CNCF Slack.
 To get an invite please visit http://slack.cncf.io/.

+## Community

+The Artifact Hub is an open source project.
+Aside from contributing code and feature suggestions you can also engage via:

+* Attending a meeting.
+Meetings are on the 2nd and 4th Wednesday of the month at 10:30am PT / 1:30pm ET.
+[Meeting minutes and agenda are in Google Docs](https://docs.google.com/document/d/1nkIgFh4dNPawoDD_9fV7vicVSeKk2Zcdd0C5yovSiKQ/edit).
+* Joining [CNCF slack](https://cloud-native.slack.com) ([join link](https://slack.cncf.io/)) and joining the room #artifact-hub.

 ## Process

 We are in conversation with the CNCF [TOC](https://github.com/cncf/toc) on whether it makes sense for Artifact Hub to become a sandbox project or whether a working group or similar mechanism might be better.